 Maintain the Isolation Room so that it is orderly and organised.

 Ensure wall displays are current and appropriate and that the room is correctly equipped.

+Monitor and coordinate ‘reconnection’ meetings between staff and students.

 Ensure that all work is provided from teachers in a timely fashion and that it is a suitable standard.